-Her leadership positions include: Chief Executive Officer of a leading accredited corporation providing executive and continuing education; Director of a small corporate law firm; Assistant Vice President for Academic Affairs in an accredited American-style university located in Morocco; and more recently Deputy Vice-Chancellor at the University of Gibraltar.
-In these roles, she has provided leadership in strategic planning, quality assurance, staff performance management and development, program design and implementation, resource allocation and statutory compliance.
-She also possesses extensive experience in establishing accreditation compliant processes and in business development.
+Over the course of her career, she has held leadership positions that include Chief Executive Officer of a leading accredited corporation providing executive and continuing education; Director of a small corporate law firm; Assistant Vice-President for Academic Affairs in an accredited American-Liberal Arts university located in Morocco; and Deputy Vice-Chancellor at the University of Gibraltar.
+In these roles, she has provided leadership in strategic planning and implementation, quality assurance, staff performance management and development, programme design and implementation, resource allocation and statutory compliance.
+Committed to the concept of continuous improvement, she also possesses extensive experience in establishing accreditation-compliant processes and in business development.

-Professor David Abulafia
+Professor David Abulafia CBE